 Amid the current market volatility, investors may be looking to take advantage of tax-smart strategies to offset some of their losses from this year.
 Fortunately, a losing investment can have a silver lining in terms of taxes.
 Through a strategy known as tax-loss harvesting, investors may be able to use their losses to lower their tax liability, while better positioning their portfolio going forward.
-The strategy generally works like this:

 Let’s suppose healthcare stocks rise sharply while tech stocks drop in value.
 To realign their investments with assets that are performing well, investors may sell some healthcare stocks and use those funds to rebalance their portfolio, which would mean a tax gain.